Thrive in Place

 As we age, we all experience natural changes in the way we get around our homes and our communities.
 Home modifications can support a person’s changing needs by making daily activities easier, reducing safety hazards that can lead to accidents, and helping people live independently.

-Independent Living staff work with residents and local contractors to provide these health and safety modifications free of charge.
-Modifications include:
+Independent Living staff work with residents and local contractors to provide these health and safety modifications.
+Services are available free of charge for income-eligible households.
+HRB also offers this program to households which are not income-eligible on a fee-for-service basis.

 - Installing grab bars and railings